eyorsogood/wordpress-default/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 This is why we built the most comprehensive Google Analytics plugin for WordPress, so you can setup all the powerful tracking features that website owners otherwise miss out on when simply pasting the analytics code in WordPress.

-We go beyond the simple analytics script and add the advanced event tracking, so you can see all important user behavior in WordPress with just a few clicks (without hiring a developer).
+We go beyond the simple google analytics script and add the advanced event tracking, so you can see all important user behavior in WordPress with just a few clicks (without hiring a developer).

-With our dual tracking feature, ExactMetrics tracks automatically both Universal Google Analytics (GA3) as well as Google Analytics 4 (GA4),  so that you track your website can be prepared for the future.
+ExactMetrics automatically Google Analytics 4 (GA4) so that you can your website can be prepared for the future of Google Analytics.

 Basically, we made the same advanced Google analytics setup that big enterprise companies used to pay thousands of dollars for, available to every small business owner without the high costs.

-This is why even the large companies like Microsoft, Quickbooks, Pizza Hut, Delta, Pepsi, Coldwell Bankers, and many others are using Exact Metrics to properly setup Google Analytics and see the custom analytics reports in WordPress.
+This is why even the large companies like Microsoft, Quickbooks, Pizza Hut, Delta, Pepsi, Coldwell Bankers, and many others are using ExactMetrics to properly setup Google Analytics and see the custom analytics reports in WordPress.

 > <strong>ExactMetrics Pro</strong><br />
 > This plugin is the lite version of ExactMetrics Pro plugin that comes with all the Google analytics tracking features you will ever need including events tracking, ecommerce tracking, custom dimensions tracking, form conversion tracking, affiliate link tracking, and tons more. <a href="https://exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="ExactMetrics">Click here to purchase the best premium Google Analytics plugin for WordPress now!</a>